Common Jump Rope Mistakes (And How to Fix Them)

 With the jump rope, there's a bit of a learning curve, but a lot of benefit.

 If you have the right attitude, tools and drills to work with, you will find it a lot easier than you ever thought.
-I guarantee it.
+We guarantee it.

 THE QUICK FIX